farazzaq1/take-home-assessment/Minikube_Setup.md

-# Deploying the FastAPI server to Minikube
+# Deploying the FastAPI server to Minikube :sparkles:

 This README provides step-by-step instructions for deploying the FastAPI server to a local Kubernetes cluster using Minikube.

-# Prerequisites
+# Prerequisites :books:
 Before you begin, ensure that you have the following:

 * A working installation of Docker
 * A working installation of Minikube
 * A working installation of kubectl

-# Getting Started
+# Getting Started :rocket:
 ## 1. Clone the repository:
 `$ git clone https://github.com/username/repo.git`